realmadrid/license-plate-reader/README.md

 # Deep License Plate Recognition
 License Plate Recognition (LPR) system is widely used in our daily life.
-Re-searchers have developed several methods to implement LPR system by us-ing morphology method, machine learning, or neural network.
+Researchers have developed several methods to implement LPR system by using morphology method, machine learning, or neural network.
 Our group project aims to implement LPR system.
 Our approach combines morphology method in plate detection and character segmentation, and neural network in character recognition.

 ![result](./assets/result.jpg)